Skip to Content

 • When working in a busy environment consider sitting with your back to the wall to reduce background noise and distractions, and ensure you are well situated to pick up visual cues.

 • Stay Informed.
-Keep up with the latest advancements and accessories in hearing technology and assistive devices, as new tools are continually being developed to enhance the work experience for individuals with hearing loss.
+Keep up with the latest advancements and accessories in hearing technology and assistive devices, as new tools are continually being developed to enhance the work experience for those with hearing loss.

 • Raise awareness and educate your colleagues about hearing loss, its impact, and how they can support you in the workplace, this will better promote an environment of understanding and empathy.